Back to All Events

 Because of increasing regulatory requirements, companies need to ensure that the level of sustainability in their entire value chains improves.
 Currently, a lot of attention and company resources are devoted to supply chain due diligence efforts, just to get to the required levels of compliance and to avoid business disruption or negative reputational challenges.

-However, individual companies do not always have the leverage to make an impactful change in the environmental, social, or governance conditions in and around their supply chains.
 This can lead to risk-avoiding behavior resulting not only in deterioration in sourcing countries but also in diminished availability of raw materials needed for the Green Transition.
 Especially in an increasing global competition for raw materials, this puts the industry in Europe in a challenging position.

 Leading companies have understood that to improve their sourcing practices it is important to engage with and invest in their upstream partners and stakeholders, especially with regards to sourcing raw materials required for the transition.